 This led to a proposal from a number of academics and lawyers that the right to public counsel should be decided on by a court and not the Migration Agency.
 This proposal has not led to any changes so far.

 The Agency maintains a list of persons who have registered to be legal counsel in asylum and migration cases and distributes cases according to their availability.
-There are no requirements on legal counsel to pass any tests in this area of law and this means there can be an uneven level of competence which in individual cases can be to the detriment of the asylum seeker's protection grounds.
+There is currently no data available on the number of persons registered on that list, but some information is expected to become available in 2022.
+There are no requirements on legal counsel to pass any tests in this area of law and this means there can be an uneven level of competence which in individual cases can be to the detriment of the asylum seeker’s protection grounds.
 The asylum seeker has the right to complain if the appointed legal counsel does not fulfil his or her duties and to request a new lawyer.
 However, this is rarely granted.
 Lawyers must have seriously breached their professional duties to be removed from a case e.g. drunken behaviour or other gross misconduct not directly related to the handling of the substance of the case.
 Migration law is not very prestigious in the legal profession but initiatives have been taken at the Universities of Uppsala and Lund to give training to students at doctoral level in this field who will monitor and analyse current Swedish practice and developments in international law.

 Asylum seekers can also approach NGOs for advice.
 It should be noted that some NGOs have cut back their services to asylum seekers while others such as the Swedish Refugee Law Center are expanding their services through increased funding from their constituent organisations the Church of Sweden, Caritas Sweden, Save the Children, Sweden and the Diocese of Stockholm.
 The Swedish Red Cross offers legal support through a hotline as well as by appointment, and its lawyers can act as legal counsel.
 The Red Cross prioritises cases concerning family reunification, persecution due to risk of torture and gender-based persecution.